Political family

-A political family (also referred to as political dynasty) is a family in which multiple members are involved in politics — particularly electoral politics.
+A political family (also referred to as a political dynasty) is a family in which multiple members are involved in politics, particularly electoral politics.
 Members may be related by blood or marriage; often several generations or multiple siblings may be involved.

-A royal family or dynasty in a monarchy is generally considered to not be a "political family," although the later descendants of a royal family have played political roles in a republic (such as the Arslan family of Lebanon).
-A family dictatorship is a form of dictatorship that operates much like an absolute monarchy, yet occurs in a nominally republican state.
+A royal family or dynasty in a monarchy is generally not considered a "political family," although later descendants of a royal family have played political roles in a republic (such as the Arslan family of Lebanon).
+A family dictatorship is a form of hereditary dictatorship that operates much like an absolute monarchy, yet occurs in a nominally non-monarchic state.

 United States

 In the United States, many political families (having at least two generations serving in political office) have arisen since the country's founding.

 Presidential

 Several presidential families produced multiple generations of members who devoted at least part of their working lives to public service.